pratt3000/Learning-WebDev/_2_/README.md

 2. registered them in amin.py
 3. viola!

+### video 10 :
+1. used the foreign keys to fetch urls and display them using category.html.... major changes in views.py, added a single slug function to return the required url!

 ### Random notes :
 1. to comment multiple lines in python press (CTRL + '/')
 2. 1.
 UNDO local file changes and KEEP your last commit